jeshan/botodocs/docs/README.md

 # Overview

 Welcome to botodocs!
-This site serves as the boto3 reference for its features.
+This site serves as the unofficial boto3 reference for its features.

 These include the boto3:
 - clients